emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     ``arena`` is the arena to clamp.

-    In the clamped state, no object motion will occur and the staleness of :term:`location dependencies <location dependency>`
-    will not change.
+    In the clamped state, no object motion will occur and the staleness of :term:`location dependencies` will not change.
 All references to objects loaded while the arena is clamped will keep the same binary representation until after it is released by calling :c:func:`mps_arena_release`.

     In a clamped arena, incremental collection may still occur, but it will not be visible to the mutator and no new collections will